stac-utils/stac-fastapi/README.md

 The application will be started on <http://localhost:8080>.

+By default, the apps are run with uvicorn hot-reloading enabled.
+This can be turned off by changing the value of the `RELOAD` env var in docker-compose.yml to `false`.

 #### Note to Docker for Windows users

 You'll need to enable experimental features on Docker for Windows in order to run the docker-compose,